 During your visit to Marco Island and the surrounding Ten Thousand islands you get ample opportunities for a close encounter with one of the most diverse ecosystems in the world.
-They are extremely rich with flora and fauna and you can book a guided eco-tour to learn more about this flourishing environment.
-Though the wildlife exploration of Marco island is a must to do but when it comes to Marco Island Waverunner Tours provided by the Marco Island Bike Rentals it reaches a different level.
+They are extremely rich in flora and fauna and you can book a guided eco-tour to learn more about this flourishing environment.
+Though the wildlife exploration of Marco island is a must to do when it comes to Marco Island Waverunner Tours provided by the Marco Island Bike Rentals it reaches a different level.

 However, before you gear up for your very own ecology expedition, you need to keep a few things in mind.
 You need to respect the wildlife and their way of life.
 They might be small, furry, or seem innocent but they are wildlife and you need to observe them from a safe distance.